pwalch/dotfiles/README.md

 Install all Brew Cask applications, then start all of them for the first time:
 - `https://raw.githubusercontent.com/pwalch/dotfiles/main/brew_cask_install.sh | bash`

+Raycast
+- use `CMD-SPACE` as Raycast shortcut
+- `mkdir ~/.local/bin/raycast`
+- Extensions > Script Commands > Add Directories: add `~/.local/bin/raycast`
+- Extensions > Window Management
+  - enable `Left Half` and set it to CTRL-OPT-LEFT
+  - enable `Right Half` and set it to CTRL-OPT-RIGHT
+  - enable `Previous Display` and set it to CTRL-CMD-OPT-LEFT
+  - enable `Next Display` and set it to CTRL-CMD-OPT-RIGHT
+  - enable `Maximize` and set it to `CTRL-OPT-F`

 - Ukelele:
   - mkdir `~/.keyboard-layouts`
   - File > Install > Show Organizer > Set Folder and select `~/.keyboard-layouts`